 - Stella Shackelford, who settled in America, in 1907

-- Alice Shackelford, aged 50, who emigrated to the United States, in 1911
+- Alice Shackelford, aged 50, who immigrated to the United States, in 1911

-- Mary Shackelford, aged 45, who emigrated to the United States, in 1911
+- Mary Shackelford, aged 45, who immigrated to the United States, in 1911

-- Elizabeth Shackelford, aged 20, who emigrated to the United States, in 1913
+- Elizabeth Shackelford, aged 20, who immigrated to the United States, in 1913

 - William E Shackelford, aged 45, who landed in America, in 1917